Tanyagupta215/FSD/README.md

 # This is my First JavaScript Project

+ -----About my Project----
- About my Project -- The Interactive Calculator is a web-based project built using HTML, JavaScript, and CSS.
+ The Interactive Calculator is a web-based project built using HTML, JavaScript, and CSS.
  Calculator performs basic opertaions like addition,subtraction,multiplication ad division.